Personal contract hire (PCH) and business contract hire (BCH) are the two main types of car leasing options available in the UK.

 With a leased car, there’s no more worries over depreciation, and you get a brand new car for an affordable monthly fee.

-But as personal and business leasing are pretty similar, and each offer great benefits of their own, it’s not easy to decide which one is best for you.
+Personal and business leasing are pretty similar, and each offer great benefits of their own, so it’s not easy to decide which one is best for you.

 To help you decide on your winner, we’ll go over what defines each type, the differences in use and when setting up the deals, and the main things to consider.